Get Free Trading Lesson & eBook

 Over one-third of the rise in prices for final demand services was due to margins for machinery and vehicle wholesaling, which increased by 1.8%.

-Impacts of November PPI Data on Market
+Impacts of November PPI Data on the Market

 Higher PPI (Producer Price Index) readings can indeed raise concerns about the possibility of a rate cut by the U.S. Federal Reserve.
 When producer prices rise, it often signals increasing inflationary pressures, which might prompt the Federal Reserve to maintain interest rates to keep inflation in check.
 This can lead to tighter financial conditions and potentially slow down economic growth.